Alex-Nielsen-manden/Alex-Nielsen-manden.github.io/narrative.md

 The data seems to confirm our suspicion: Design for People remains the most popular category among D&I students—it has simply shifted from being offered as an elective to being part of the core or semi-elective curriculum.

 Has this just made you even more confused regarding what courses to take?
-Try our course finding tool to help you find the right course for you.
+Try our course finding tool to help you find the right course for you by clicking the button below.
 <div style="display: flex; justify-content: center; align-items: center; height: 100vh;">
   <a href="/tool/" style="
     background-color: #15836D;